This document is far from being finished at this stage.

 Use at your own risks blurb.

 Flashing firmware is not a trivial operation.
-You should understand and assume the risks you are taking when flashing a firmware
+You should understand and assume the risks you are

-1 About region protection
+0.3 Index 1 About region protection

 1.1 What is Region protection?